 The standard of care treatment for chronic venous insufficiency is compression therapy.
 As the disease progresses, patients may develop a venous leg ulcer, which is commonly treated using multilayered bandages to minimize swelling and enhance blood flow.
 A clinician applies these non-removable bandages to patients at a precise pressure and patients wear the bandages between weekly visits to the wound clinic during which the bandages are removed and reapplied.
 Treatment typically occurs for several months and impairs patient quality of life by limiting bathing, range of motion and other activities.
 Treatment efficacy is inconsistent because bandages can lose their precise pressure between treatments.
 Our ACTitouch System provides precise, consistent and wearable compression that a patient may apply, remove and reapply at home.
 This system was developed to provide maximum convenience for patients by providing them with the freedom to remain active while simultaneously receiving the benefits of sustained and intermittent pneumatic compression, which we refer to as dual-compression.
 In a clinical study, our ACTitouch System was shown to have comparable efficacy in healing venous leg ulcers and achieved higher patient quality of life scores, as compared to multilayered bandages.
-Our ACTitouch System received 510(k) clearance from the FDA in June 2013 and generated \$3.2 million, or 5%, of our revenues in 2015.
+Our ACTitouch System received 510(k) clearance from the FDA in June 2013 and we began selling the product in September 2013.
+We also introduced the Entré System in the United States in February 2013.
+The Entré System is sold to patients for whom a basic pump is suitable or who do not yet qualify for insurance reimbuirsement for an advanced compression device such as our Flexitouch System.
+Our ACTitouch System and Entré System combined generated \$8.1 million, or 13%, of our revenues in 2015 and \$8.1 million, or 14%, of our revenues for the nine months ended September 30, 2016.